top of page

 The former are those based on normal pigments such as yellow, red, orange, blue, green, violet, black or white.

-The latter are colours that can reproduce a special effect because they are mainly produced with special pigments.
-These include
+The latter are colours that can reproduce a special effect because they are mainly produced with special pigments and include

 Categorisation based on their consistency